 Please check on a regular basis for any lost property.
 It will be given away if not found.
 Please also name any items brought in!

 Our office team are always friendly and helpful.
-Where possible, please do email/call if you have a question to reduce congestion, or simply come in.
+Where possible, please do email/call if you have a question to reduce congestion.

 We have daily class or school worship, which usually follow a theme for the week or term.
 We sometimes have visitors speak to us, too.
 Singing worship happens once a week.
 Find out more here.